Liskokuningas/databasemysqlexample/README.md

 Now we have to place the delete button to the user interface.
 The correct place for the delete button can cause discussion among developers, designers and users.
 At this point we just place the button to the UI (user interface) and do not discuss the placing in any depth.

 Delete button should appear after the input fields in the right side of the screen.
 Same area where `Clean` and `Save` - buttons are.
-First add the button declaration as a variable to the `MasterDetailView` – class (the same way as `save` and `clear` buttons are done).
+First add the button declaration as a variable to the `MasterDetailView` – class (the same way as `save` and `Cancel` buttons are done).

 ....
 private Button delete = new Button("Delete");